googleinterns/step226-2020/README.md

 User Authentication for the VInet Web App is done via the App Engine UserService API.

-This allows users to log in with their Google accounts, providing a seamless experience for users.
+This allows people to log in with their Google accounts, providing a seamless experience for users.

 All ingress / egress points have user authentication, ensuring that user data is safe and secure on the app's backend.